A cloud hangs over the World Economic Forum on Africa | DW | 05.09.2019

 At the start of the World Economic Forum on Africa (WEF) in South Africa, the host country tries to show its best side.
 Instead, violence is escalating in several cities.
 Manuela Kasper-Claridge reports from Cape Town.

 From her house Nokuthula Ndlovu could see the flames.
 She lives in Johannesburg and has watched the violent clashes from a safe distance.
 Hundreds of people plundered shops and set them on fire.
 There has been excessive violence against Nigerians and people from Zimbabwe and Mali.
-Ndlovu housed some employees and a family in her home.
-But they no longer felt safe there.
+During the riots, Ndlovu housed some employees and a family in her home, because they no longer felt safe in their own homes.

 The young entrepreneur is visibly shaken when she talks to DW.
 "My family is a mix of a blended African family, not necessarily a South African family and I mean from home I could see the flames in Johannesburg so I was really, really impacted.
 It's not good to just talk about it because it is not going to change the status quo.
 We should collaborate with governments and Africa as a continent to fight this," she says.